PantelisTass/MATH60026-Methods-For-Data-Science/README.md

 manifold learning, network statistics, community detection.

-Finally, this repository contains the two coursework projects that had to be completed for a successful outcome in the course.
+Finally, this repository contains the two coursework projects (both in Python) that had to be completed for a successful outcome in the course